138th Infantry Regiment (United States): History

-The battalion deployed to Qatar in 2017 in support of Operation Enduring Freedom (Spartan Shield) to provide force protection of U.S. military assets and was there during the turbulent beginning of the GCC-Qatar Crisis.
-The battalion conducted security operations and was tasked with Quick Reaction Force responsibilities at various outposts in the region.
+1st Battalion, 138th Infantry Regiment deployed to Qatar in 2017 in support of Operation Enduring Freedom (Spartan Shield) to provide force protection of U.S. military assets and was there during the turbulent beginning of the GCC-Qatar Crisis.
+The battalion conducted security operations and was tasked with Quick Reaction Force responsibilities at various outposts in the region, but mainly in the base of Camp As Sayliyah, Qatar.

-The reactivation of 3rd Battalion, 138th Infantry Regiment (3-138th) began on 1 September 2023, with early implementation of the modified table of organization and equipment occurring on 1 September 2022.